I'm so excited to share this easy picket fence coat rack with you! I love quick and easy projects, and even beginners can do this project.

 Use brad nails for temporary hold

-Then I turned it over and secured all of the pickets by drilling pilot holes and securing them with screws.
+Then I turned it over and secured all of the pickets by drilling pilot holes and connecting them with screws.

-I hung it on the fence to make sure it was coming along as planned.
+I hung it on the fence to ensure it was progressing as planned.
 The white spots are where I forgot to wipe off the wood glue.

 Whitewash Coat Rack and Add Hooks

-Apparently I was having so much fun whitewashing and adding these hooks from D. Lawless Hardware, that I forgot to take any pictures.
-Would you believe I actually did plan something for a change?
-When I was figuring out how many pickets to use, I knew I wanted to use 4 hooks, and use every other board, so this layout was intentional. (rare occasion for me)
+I was having so much fun whitewashing and adding these hooks from D. Lawless Hardware that I forgot to take any pictures.
+Would you believe I did plan something for a change?
+When figuring out how many pickets to use, I knew I wanted to use four hooks and every other board, so this layout was intentional. (a rare occasion for me)

 I love how this coat rack turned out.
-It was a nice fill-in project while I was waiting for paint and spackle to dry.
+It was an excellent fill-in project while I waited for the paint and spackle to dry.

 I still have a few pickets left, and there were some other great ideas on facebook—stay tuned for more easy reclaimed wood projects.